What Coinbase Joining the S&P 500 Says About the Future of Wealth

 There’s a bittersweet taste in all of this.

-On one hand, Coinbase’s inclusion marks a massive win for crypto advocates.
-On the other, it’s a sign that the movement’s original ethos may be diluted.
-As crypto becomes institutionalized, it becomes more sanitized.
-Less anonymous.
-More regulated.
-Less rebellious.
+On one hand, Coinbase’s inclusion marks a massive win for crypto advocates, but on the other, it’s a sign that the movement’s original ethos might be diluted.
+As crypto becomes institutionalized, it becomes more sanitized and less anonymous.
+More regulation and less rebellion in our finances might be a good thing or a bad thing depending on how you look at it.

-Some say this is betrayal.
-Others say it’s evolution.
+Some say this is betrayal while others say it’s evolution.
+I think it’s some combination of both.

 Related Reads: